 Another useful bit of code is expires caching.
 Again you can copy and paste this into your .htaccess file.

-This could open a can of worms.
-So, you want to get someone who knows what they’re doing.
+As this could open a can of worms, you want to get someone who knows what they’re doing.

-Depending on your website you will want to aim to get your page size down to a few kb without images and under 500kb with.
+Depending on your website, you’re aim is to get your page size down to a few kb without images and under 500kb with.
 Again if you’re using WordPress you can minify your HTML with a cache plug-in.

 Finally, run a speed test